Sermons

 20 September 2020

 Have you ever had that stumper of a question put to you?
 How can a loving God send people to Hell?
-How can a loving God send people to Hell?
-What I find interesting in today’s readings – especially our Old Testament and Gospel reading is a different question.
-The question – how can a… Read more
+How can a loving God send people to Hell?… Read more

 Year A – 15th Sunday after Pentecost – A Second Chance